Peter Wells (guitarist): Personal life

-Since 1985 Peter Wells worked professionally with his good friend Lucy De Soto (aka Patricia Anne Clements).
+Since 1985, Wells had worked professionally with Lucy De Soto (aka Patricia Anne Clements).
 By the late 1980s they were living together.
 They continued to work as fellow band members, co-composers, co-producers and on each other's solo projects and other works.
 Wells moved with Lucy from Melbourne back to Sydney in the late 1990s where he worked in the tattoo parlour, House of Pain in Annandale, ran by Steve King (Rose Tattoo bass player from 2000).

-In 2002 Wells was diagnosed with prostate cancer but it was inoperable.
+In 2002, Wells was diagnosed with advanced prostate cancer but it was inoperable.
 Australian musicians played benefit gigs for him in September and October 2005 including Rose Tattoo, Peter Garrett, The Beasts of Bourbon, Tex, Don and Charlie, Paul Kelly and Tim Rogers and the Temperance Union.
 Wells was too weak to play a full set with Rose Tattoo but joined them on "Bad Boy for Love".

-Wells died on 27 March 2006, aged 59, from the disease, which had spread to other parts of his body.
+Wells died on 27 March 2006, aged 59, from the disease, which had metastasized.
 He had been hospitalised for the previous five weeks "suffering much pain".

 His daughter, Katrina Kennedy, provided a eulogy at St Brendan's Church in Annandale.
 Other eulogies were delivered by David Tice (former bandmate) and his brother-in-law, Greg Young.
 His funeral was attended by fellow band members and musicians.

 His band, Rose Tattoo, was inducted into the Australian Recording Industry Association (ARIA) Hall of Fame on 16 August of the same year.
-A week before he died Wells was visited in hospital by members of Rose Tattoo, he told them to continue recording their next album, Blood Brothers (February 2007).
+A week before his death, Wells was visited in hospital by members of Rose Tattoo, he told them to continue recording their next album, Blood Brothers (February 2007).